P-p-H-d/mlib/README.md

 Each worker run in a separate thread and can handle work orders sent by the main threads.
 A work order is a computation task.
 Work orders are organized around synchronization points.
-Workers can be disabled globaly to ease debugging.
+Workers can be disabled globally to ease debugging.

 This implements parallelism just like OpenMP or CILK++.